It is a learning difficulty that mainly affects the skills involved in reading and spelling words.

 Assistive technology is any equipment or product used to increase, maintain or improve the functional capabilities of people with disabilities.
-It serves to increase the strengths of an individual and to provide an alternative way of performing a task.
+It raises an individual’s strengths and provides an alternative way of performing a task.

 Examples of technological solutions include:

-- Clocks, computer organizers to help with the organization.
+- Clocks and computer organizers to help with the organization.

 - The recorders help students review the materials in the class.